 How Ductile Iron Pipe Ensures Durability

 A ductile iron pipe, or DI pipe, is a specific kind of iron pipe often used to transport liquids like water.
-Because of its strength, durability, and flexibility, it is widely used in a variety of water and wastewater-related applications as well as various industrial and construction endeavors.
+Its strength, durability, and flexibility make it popular.
+People use it in water and wastewater applications.
+People also use it in industrial and construction projects.

 The ductile iron pipe has the following distinctive qualities and features: